Ensono/stacks-azure-data/README.md

 make setup_dev_environment
 ```

+#### Poetry basics
 To install packages within Poetry, use (this will add the dependency to `pyproject.toml`):
 ```bash
 poetry add packagename
 ```
-to install a package for use only in the dev environment, use:
+To install a package for use only in the dev environment, use:
 ```bash
 poetry add packagename --group dev
 ```

 ### Running unit tests

-In order to run unit tests run the following command:
+In order to run unit tests, run the following command:

 ```bash
 make test